Charlie-279/recipes-and-ratings-data-analysis/README.md

 Next, I added a column named 'recipe_avg_rating', which assigns the average rating of each recipe to its corresponding row.
 I then took each value in the 'nutrition' column, stored as a string, and converted it into 7 individual columns, one for each nutritional category, stored as floats.
 Since the dates in the 'submitted' and 'date' columns were in string form, I converted these columns to the datetime data type so that operations could be performed on them.
 Following this, I added numeric year and month columns so they would be easier to perform operations with.

-The first few rows of the resulting DataFrame are shown here:
+The first few rows of the resulting DataFrame for the colmuns relevant to this investigation are shown here:

 |     id |   n_ingredients |   recipe_avg_rating |
 |-------:|----------------:|--------------------:|
 | 333281 |               9 |                   4 |